 Disco Elysium was a game that vaguely interested me as it was ramping up towards release, but with a busy Autumn schedule, I simply didn't have time to get around to playing it right away at launch.
 It wasn't until I started seeing considerable praise for the game from other reviews and acquaintances that I knew I had to make room for it in my schedule.
 I'm very glad I did.

-You'll be spending most of your time talking to the various characters and suspects about the hanged man, learning about possible motives and eventually a wider conflict engulfing the area.
-When you aren't talking to characters, you'll be spending your time in moving your way through a small section of the city of Revachol in a point-and-click style somewhat reminiscent of classic adventure games.
+You'll be spending most of your time talking to various characters and suspects about the hanged man, learning about possible motives and eventually a wider conflict engulfing the area.
+When you aren't talking to characters, you'll be spending your time moving your way through a small section of the city of Revachol in a point-and-click style somewhat reminiscent of classic adventure games.

 The city of Revachol is a disgraced capital in a fictional world that underwent a failed communist revolution about 50 years prior to the events of the game.
 Still wearing the many wounds of artillery fire from the now-occupying force of the capitalist coalition, Revachol is a shadow of its former self and holds little hope for anyone who still lives there.
 The amnesiac detective will learn more about the struggles centered in the city as he dives deeper into what initially looks to be a simple murder mystery.

-Rather than the typical stats found in RPGs like strength or accuracy, all the stats in Disco Elysium are found in character attributes like Logic, Pain Threshold, or Composure.
-With 24 in total, these attributes define the way you build your character and how you can take part in the game's many dialogue trees.
+Rather than the typical stats found in RPGs like strength or accuracy, all the stats in Disco Elysium are found in character Atributes like Logic, Pain Threshold, or Composure.
+With 24 in total, these Attributes define the way you build your character and how you can take part in the game's many dialogue trees.
 You can shape your officer in a variety of ways such as a brutish idiot, a detective savant, a supernatural-inclined loon, or if you want, a standard proper cop.

 It doesn't just boil down to these 24 attributes though.
-The choices you make in the game's dialogue sharply mold the type of character you are.
-One of the forms this comes in is the type of cop you are, from a Superstar Cop who is a hotshot ready to take on the world, to the Sorry Cop that lets people walk all over you, to the Boring Cop that sticks to the task at hand.
+The choices you make in the game's dialogue will also sharply mold the type of character you are.
+One of the forms this comes in is the type of cop you play as, from a Superstar Cop who is a hotshot ready to take on the world, to the Sorry Cop that lets people walk all over you, to the Boring Cop that sticks to the task at hand.
 You'll also begin to develop your political ideology, from Ultraliberal to Communist to Traditional (cough Fascist cough) and so on.

-No matter what type of cop you decide to be, it's all excellently bolstered by Kim, an extremely tolerant straight man who works both as a guide and a balance the unsteady nature of the player character.
+No matter what type of cop you decide to be, it's all excellently bolstered by Kim, an extremely tolerant straight man who works both as a guide and a balance to the unsteady nature of the player character.
 He is with you essentially every step of the way, and the way player actions and his responses bounce off of each other is exceptionally satisfying.
 Even though Kim looks to be strictly all business from the onset, you can slowly break away his stoic nature to reveal some of his more subdued personality quirks if you search around in the right places.
 Perhaps against all odds, a believable bond can form between the unlikely duo.

 Once the game starts to detect the types of choices you tend to make, you can gain Thoughts, which are effectively the equivalent of passive skills in other RPGs.
 You store these Thoughts in your Thought Cabinet, which can also affect the way you can interact with the game's various characters as well as the stats of your personal Attributes.
 For example, if you keep insisting that the case may have supernatural complications, you can gain the Thought 'Remote Viewers Division', which lowers the difficulty of all PSY type passive checks.
 If you try to be a hotshot cop, you might get 'Some kind of Superstar', which lowers your Logic but raises your Composure and Suggestion.